wafulanick/Sales-Analysis-for-a-Pizza-shop/README.md

 - Average Pizzas per Order.
 <img width="975" height="195" alt="image" src="https://github.com/user-attachments/assets/c361e9fb-a067-4538-a4db-245e1f216544" />

 I went ahead to visualize the various aspects of the sales data that allowed us to gain valuable insights and understanding of the key trends from it.
-These are the various identified requirements that in the end aided in the creation of the sales dashboard.
+These are the various identified requirements that in the end, aided in the creation of the sales dashboard.

 1. Daily Trends for Total Orders

 <img width="975" height="412" alt="image" src="https://github.com/user-attachments/assets/d6c8b5cd-d795-4938-bff5-ce092f2096d2" />

-INSIGHT - Thursday, Friday, and Saturday shows that they are days where we receive maximum orders.
+INSIGHT - Thursday, Friday, and Saturday shows that they are days where we received maximum orders.

 RECOMMENDATION - This high sales start as we head towards the weekend.
 As a business, we can recommend focusing on this days to ensure we get maximum orders, which will in the long-run, conribute towards growing our revenue.